Where 50 American cities wintered this year

 Cities at the temperature extremes—Miami, Anchorage, Phoenix—live in a kind of climate solitude.
 Their nearest neighbor in the distance matrix is still far away.
 Anchorage’s nearest match is Burlington, VT, at a distance of 0.259.
 Miami’s is Tampa at 0.149.
 These cities have no close twins in our dataset.
 Their weather is too distinctive for comparison.
 They are the only copies of themselves.

 Richmond, VA occupies the opposite position.
 Its average distance to all other cities was 0.371, the lowest in the dataset.
 Richmond sits in the mathematical center of American winter—close enough to many cities that it could almost belong anywhere south of the Mason-Dixon line and east of the Mississippi.
-Portland, Oregon is its inverse: the highest average distance at 0.779.
-Portland is climatically alone, a mild wet anomaly in a dataset of cold dry winters and hot dry ones.

 At the pair level, the extremes confirm what intuition suspects.
 Albany and Burlington are practically the same city, climatically, with a distance of 0.038.
 Miami and Anchorage are the most different pair at 1.443—which surprises no one, but it is nice when the math confirms the obvious.